mikebvs/python-notes/Python Cheatsheet.md

 - The process of simplifying complex systems to make them easier to use.
 The main goal is to handle complexity by hiding unnecessary details from the user.
 That enables the user to implement more complex logic on top of the provided abstraction without understanding or even thinking about all the hidden complexity.
 #### Polymorphism
 - Polymorphism in programming is the ability to use the same interface for different types of data or objects.
 You can access objects of different types through the same interface.
 Each type can provide its own independent implementation of this interface.
+#### No-Op
+- If a function doesn't return anything, it's probably impure.
+If it doesn't return anything, the only reason for it to exist is to perform a side effect.
+However, if it doesn't return anything, and doesn't perform a side effect, it *does nothing*, it's a No-Op